 Quraishi was the first television correspondent to report the capture of top Al Qaeda operative and 9/11 architect Khalid Shaikh Mohammad in Rawalpindi, Pakistan.
 He was live from the capital as the story unfolded and conducted an exclusive one on-one interview with Pakistan’s President General Pervez Musharraf following the arrest.
 Before his posting in Pakistan, Quraishi was based in Atlanta where he worked in various capacities.
 He supervised production of the network’s premiere long-form news program “CNN&TIME” overseeing all aspects of production.

 His work has been honored with numerous awards from the Radio Television Digital News Association, Investigative Reporters & Editors, The Society of Professional Journalists, the National Academy of Television Arts & Sciences, the Press Club of Atlantic City and the Chicago Headline Club.
 He has been awarded a CINE Golden Eagle Award, a Peter Lisagor Award, four National Headliners and in 2010 was an IRE Award finalist.
 He is a five-time Emmy Award winner and has received five Edward R. Murrow Awards.
 In 2004 Triangle Media Group named him one of the top 50 South Asian Global Achievers in Mass Media.
 Quraishi served on the National Academy of Television Arts & Sciences’ Midwest Board of Governors.

 Born and raised on the northwest side of Chicago, Quraishi attended the Chicago Public Schools and holds a Bachelor of Science degree in Journalism from the University of Illinois at Urbana-Champaign.
-He is married to documentary producer and CNN veteran, Basma Babar-Quraishi and has an eleven-year-old daughter anda four-year-old son.
+He is married to documentary producer and CNN veteran, Basma Babar-Quraishi and has a 12-year-old daughter anda 4-year-old son.